kevaleb/marthamadeit/_fabrics/Brushed/01-cream--pink-flowers-with-blue-leaves-on-blush-background.md

 ---
-description: 01 Cream & Pink Flowers with Blue Leaves on Blush Background
+description: NEW Cream & Pink Flowers with Blue Leaves on Blush Background
 product_types:
   - fit-n-flare
   - maxi-skirt